Aranka Siegal: World War II

 During World War II, when Aranka was thirteen years old, she, her mother, and her siblings, Iboya, Sándor, and Joli, were forcibly moved from their home to the Beregszász brick factory, which had been turned into a ghetto to house Jews.
 At the time of their departure, Siegal's stepfather, Ignac Davidowitz, was serving in the Hungarian Second Army on the Russian front.
 Meanwhile, her older sister, Roszi, was in Komjaty with their grandmother, and her other older sister, Etus, was in Budapest.
 Shortly before the family's move to the ghetto, however, some of her relatives had already been taken away by the Nazis: Lilli (Siegal's older sister), Lajos (Lilli's husband), and Manci (Lilli and Lajos's baby daughter).

 Soon after Siegal and her family had arrived in the ghetto, they were deported to Auschwitz.
 Upon their arrival on May 9, 1944, she and Iboya, were separated from the rest of the family, and they never saw them again.
 Eventually, the two girls were sent to another concentration camp, Bergen-Belsen.

 Little more than half a year had passed since their initial arrival into Auschwitz when they were rescued by the British First Army in early 1945.
 By the end of World War II, only two of Siegal's immediate family remained alive: her older sisters, Iboya and Etus.
 Via the Swedish Red Cross, Aranka and Iboya were brought to Sweden, where they were rehabilitated and attended a makeshift school.
 They later worked in a factory.
 The two lived in Sweden for three and a half years before emigrating to the United States in 1948, when Siegal turned eighteen years old.

 Life in the United States

-In August 1948, Aranka and Iboya, sailed from Sweden to the United States.
+In August 1948, Aranka and Iboya sailed from Sweden to the United States.
 They were reunited with some of their family in New York, where the two sisters would begin life anew.
-Now in the U.S., Siegal had to master her sixth language English.
+Now in the U.S., Siegal had to master her sixth language, English.
 In 1951, Siegal, then twenty-one years old, married her husband of late, Gilbert Siegal.
-Gilbert Siegal, ten years her senior, was a Harvard Law graduate and an officer of the United States Airforce during World War II.
+Gilbert Siegal, ten years her senior, was a Harvard Law graduate and an officer of the United States Air Force during World War II.